Omar-AAyman/Content-Scheduler/README.md

 - **Simple Frontend**: Bootstrap and minimal JavaScript keep things fast and easy to build.
 A framework like Vue.js could add interactivity but would take more time.
 - **Database**: The normalized schema (with pivot tables) is flexible but makes some queries complex.
 Denormalizing could speed up analytics but complicate updates.
 - **Error Handling**: The publishing command logs errors well but simulates API calls.
 Real APIs would need extra handling for rate limits or retries.
-- **Tests**: Core features are tested, but edge cases (like simultaneous publishing) aren’t covered to save time.
-More tests could improve reliability.

 ## Video Demo

-A video showing off the app (login, post scheduling, platform toggling, analytics, and publishing) is available here: https://drive.google.com/drive/folders/1OyO67KbQMjP4IGpTpXDnDJOxXPBfaLJP?usp=drive_link
+A video showing off the app (login, post scheduling, platform toggling, analytics, and publishing) is available here: [https://drive.google.com/file/d/19X42lIqOdKOKE_qUXQOgcMsbNbqLpdAk/view?usp=sharing]

 ## Extra Commands